Aymanbegh/Benchmarking-performance/README.md

           └── Level 10 of distortion (value)
          ```

 - **Train set**: we applied distortions through 5% of the contained images for each of the 10 distortion types (5.9K images per distortion type).
 The values of distortions have been randomly chosen in intervals specific to each distortion type.
-The functions to generate these distortions are similarly structured to the previous:
+The functions to generate these distortions, present in the **Distortions_train** folder, are similarly structured to the previous:

     ```
   Distortions_train